MicrosoftDocs/winrt-api/windows.ui.xaml.controls/richtextblock.md

 ## -remarks

+> [!TIP]
+> For more info, design guidance, and code examples, see [Rich text block](/windows/uwp/design/controls-and-patterns/rich-text-block).

 The [RichTextBlock](richtextblock.md) control displays read-only text, and provides several features for advanced text layout.
 Use a [RichTextBlock](richtextblock.md) when you need support for paragraphs, inline UI elements, or overflow text.

 [TextBlock](textblock.md) provides a simpler content model, so it’s typically easier to use, and it can provide better text rendering performance than [RichTextBlock](richtextblock.md).
 It also provides many of the same formatting options for customizing how your text is rendered.
 However, [RichTextBlock](richtextblock.md) provides several unique features that [TextBlock](textblock.md) doesn’t provide.